 When converted to an attribute, the dimension becomes just a label.
 In other words, it is not used to partition the data.

 Aggregation behavior can be changed by altering the default method by which Tableau expresses dimensions.
 Figure 4.2 shows a crosstab containing sales by product category and sub-category.
 A table calculation is being used to display the percent of total sales that each row represents within each product category pane.

 By default, Tableau partitions the result by the category dimension.
 Subtotals have been added by using the main menu option analysis/ totals, then showing subtotal and column totals.
-You can see that in each category pane the amount of sales and percent of sales are totaled.
+You can see that in each category pane the number of sales and percent of sales is totaled.
 But, if the category dimension is changed to an attribute, the category dimension will become a label only and no longer cause the data to be partitioned.
-Figure 4.3 shows the same dataset but with the category field changed to an attribute
+Figure 4.3 shows the same dataset but with the category, the field changed to an attribute.

 Diagram of Product category as a dimension

 Diagram of Product category as an attribute

 The view still shows the light gray boundary lines between each category, but because the category dimension has been changed to an attribute, it will no longer partition the view.
 The sales total reflects the total for the entire crosstab and the percent of total sales is now expressing the percentage of total sales, but not the sales within each category.
 This may appear to be trivial, but as your skills advance and you begin to employ more advanced table calculations you get to understand how attributes change Tableau’s behavior.

 List Of Tableau Courses: